irufus/gdax-java/README.md

 - [x] Transfers - from coinbase accounts
 - [x] Payment methods - coinbase / payment methods
 - [x] Reports
-- [x] Pagination support for all calls that support it - at least I think this is done - room for improvement.
+- [x] Pagination support for all calls that support it.
-- [x] Pagination support for all calls that support it - at least I think this is done - room for improvement.
+- [x] Pagination support for all calls that support it.
 - [x] Sandbox support - *sandbox support was dropped by gdax so this is now redundant*
-- [ ] Ethereal support

 # Features wanted:
 - [x] Transfer Funds